Manchester Arena Inquiry: PCs thanked for helping victim

 Ms Brewster's family said she was a "funny, intelligent, very opinionated woman who knew what she wanted and had a thirst for life".

-On the morning of the bombing, Ms Brewster and her partner Ian had an offer accepted on a new home and her family said she was so excited about her future and remember that she was the "happiest she had ever been".
+On the morning of the bombing, Ms Brewster and her partner Ian had an offer accepted on a new home, they said, adding that she was the "happiest she had ever been".

+The inquiry also heard about the final moments of couple Liam Curry, 19, and Chloe Rutherford, 17, who were from South Shields in Tyne and Wear.

+Their families said they "were made for each other [and] just completely at their best when they were together".

 The inquiry continues.